d-krupke/cpsat-primer/04B_advanced_modelling.md

 constraint is an alternative.
 However, this constraint does not allow you to specify the number of tours, nor can it determine to which tour a particular edge belongs.
 Therefore, the `add_circuit` constraint is often a superior choice.
-Although the parameters for both constraints are identical, vertex 0 serves a unique role as the depot where all tours commence and conclude.
+Although the arguments for both constraints are identical, vertex 0 serves a unique role as the depot where all tours commence and conclude.

 #### Performance of `add_circuit` for the TSP